com-480-data-visualization/MAP/README.md

 ### Related work

+The most important related works to our project are websites like Flight Delay Information Panel of Federal Aviation Administration and FlightAware, that are providing a map for the overall statistics of the delays of airports.
+However these websites provides us with a valuable real-time information about the current status of the airports, they do not help the people our experts to comprehend a meaningful pattern through the delays.
+We are aiming for equipping people and researchers with a tool to understand the pattern.
+FlightRadar24 and FlightStats are also providing realtime details about the flights and the delays of the airports on a map.
+However, they are mainly designed for realtime tracking of a specific flight, not to compare between the airports or the airlines.

+There is also plenty of works in the scientific literature for predicting the delays using machine learning models, classified by this survey.
+This paper also provided a novel network based methodology.
+However, we are not interested in ML predictions since they can be highly inaccurate, but to extract the patterns and leave the people to judge themselves.

+We confirm that non of us has worked with this data before and this is our first facing with this data.

 > - What others have already done with the data?
 > - Why is your approach original?